By creating a prenuptial agreement, you can create a solid financial plan for what would happen to your assets and debts if your marriage were to end.

 AFFORDABLE PRENUPTIAL AGREEMENTS

 At the Law Office of Daniel Hunt, we provide our clients with affordable prenuptial agreements.
 For a prenuptial agreement to be considered legally valid, both parties must understand the agreement had been advised by their own lawyer.
-We charge a straightforward, flat fee of $1,000 to draft a prenuptial agreement for our clients.
+We charge a straightforward, flat fee to draft a prenuptial agreement for our clients.
 Alternatively, we can also review and sign off on a prenuptial agreement that another attorney has drafted.
-That cost will be based on your attorney’s hourly rate and the complexity of the project.

 UNDERSTANDING PRENUPTIAL AGREEMENTS